workdojos/ryot/docs/content/importing.md

 ## Strong App

-You can import your completed workouts from [Strong](https://www.strong.app/) app.
+You can import your completed meditation from [Strong](https://www.strong.app/) app.
 Make sure you do the import process on a desktop/laptop since the process needs to have multiple tabs open at once.